umanit/ansible-prometheus_exporter_exporter/README.md

 Exporter_exporter configuration can be breaked in multiple files in a directory provided to exporter_exporter throught config.dirs and config.skip-dirs, but this role does not support (yet) this.

-This role can deploy node, server certificate and node key, but can't create them.

-Following variables are use for this deployment :
+This role can deploy node, server certificate and node key, following variables are use for this deployment :

 | Name           | Default Value | Description                        |
 | -------------- | ------------- | -----------------------------------|